-The images of the Shields have been reconstructed on the basis of the drawings published in the volumes of series and adapted according to current Heraldry standards.
-Some of the Arms images are published on the Internet for the first time.
+The images of shields have been reconstructed based on the drawings from these publications and edited in accordance with present heraldry standards.
+Some of the images are published online for the first time.